cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

 ### `useEventListener`

-A handy React Hook for automatically adding and removing event listeners.
+A hook for conditionally adding and removing event listeners on DOM elements.

 ```js
 // types